mesosphere/dcos-docs-site/pages/services/marathon-lb/marathon-lb-advanced-tutorial.md

 ---
-layout: layout.pug
-navigationTitle:  >
-title: >
-  Deploying an Internally and Externally
-  Load Balanced App with Marathon-LB
+post_title: Deploying an Internally and Externally Load Balanced App with Marathon-LB
-menuWeight: 200
+menu_order: 200
-excerpt:
+post_excerpt: ""
+feature_maturity: ""

-enterprise: false
+enterprise: 'no'
 ---

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->